Skip to content

 Saves intermediate data either on the hub (location="global"), or locally (location="local").

-• returns a dictionary response containing the success state with the key "status", the url to the submission location with the key "url", and the id of the saved data's storage with the key "id"
+• returns a single dictionary response containing the success state ("status"), the url to the submission location ("url"), and the storage id of the saved data ("id")

-• utilizing the id, allows for retrieval of the saved data (see get_intermediate_data)
+• the storage id allows for retrieval of the saved data (see get_intermediate_data)

 • only possible for the node that saved the data, if saved locally

-• for all nodes participating in the same analysis, if saved globally
+• for all addressed nodes participating in the same analysis, if saved globally

 python